DhiWise/XataVersionManager/README.md

 1. Get a Xata account from [here](https://xata.io)
 2. Create an application and put the token inside the `src/constants/creds.js` as a `XATA_TOKEN` constant.
+3. The `COMMON_URL` might differ from the existing one when you create your DB in XATA.
+Replace it with yours inside `src/service` file.

 ### Clone the repo